BigTunaOnline/Shutterstock.com

 Unselect "Enable Auto Update."

-That’s it!
-You can do this for all the apps and games you don’t want to automatically update in the background.
-In general, it’s a good idea to let apps update, but there may be some instances where that’s not the best.
-Thankfully, it’s easy to control what goes on in the Play Store.
+That's it!
+You can do this for all the apps and games you don't want to automatically update in the background.
+In general, it's a good idea to let apps update, but there may be some instances where that's not the best.
+Maybe you just like to see what's on the changelog before applying updates yourself.
+Thankfully, it's easy to control what goes on in the Play Store.